AMA-ZOOK/AMA-ZOOK/README.md

-i allow c+h sometimes, but if dniuf or dniuid is in my name please dont !
+i allow c+h espescially from my close friends but idm if a random person wants to i coul jusy be a bit awkward

 i dont allow inspo for my skins, srry